 Most smart lights can also be controlled remotely through an app on your phone or mobile device.
 So even without a scheduling feature, you can light up your home when night falls.
 Gone are the days when you’d come home to a dark house, fumble for your keys, and search for the light switch.

-You can dim your smart lights
+You can dim your smart bulb

 Unlike your standard bulbs, most smart lights are dimmable through their corresponding mobile apps.
 You can control their brightness without the need to install a dimmer switch for them.
 So, you can set the mood for movie nights at home or enjoy a romantic dinner with your spouse with subdued lighting sans the candles.

-You can change the light colors
+You can change smart light bulb colors

 Many brands of smart bulbs can change colors.
 Open the bulb’s corresponding app and tap a color on the color wheel, depending on the mood you’re in.